hashicorp/terraform-provider-google/website/docs/r/container_cluster.html.markdown

 * `node_version` - (Optional) The Kubernetes version on the nodes.
 Must either be unset or set to the same value as `min_master_version` on create.
 Defaults to the default version set by GKE which is not necessarily the latest version.
 This only affects nodes in the default node pool.
+While a fuzzy version can be specified, it's recommended that you specify explicit versions as Terraform will see spurious diffs when fuzzy versions are used.
+See the `google_container_engine_versions` data source's `version_prefix` field to approximate fuzzy versions in a Terraform-compatible way.
     To update nodes in other node pools, use the `version` attribute on the node pool.

 * `pod_security_policy_config` - (Optional, [Beta](https://terraform.io/docs/providers/google/provider_versions.html)) Configuration for the
     [PodSecurityPolicy](https://cloud.google.com/kubernetes-engine/docs/how-to/pod-security-policies) feature.